tonyshovel/ReverseString/README.md

 # ReverseString
       This Python3 function can reverse a string by a single word.
 Like "hello guys" is "olleh syug", not "syug olleh".
-Thanks How to use ?
+How to use ?
 Add the function to a program and make it yourself.
 Or you can download the other one that can work with files.
 Sorry for my bad English :3